jaeyk/comp_thinking_social_science/docs/07_big_data.md

 ### Learning objectives

-* Embracing a new mindset: shifting from ownership (opening CSVs in your laptop) to access (accessing data stored in a database)
+* Embracing a new mindset: shifting from ownership (opening CSVs stored in your laptop) to access (accessing data stored in a database)

 * Learning how to use R and SQL to access and query a database